Background and Analysis

 only two.
 In a major change, the piloted Saturn I flights

-referred to as the all-up decision, whereby all
+as the all-up decision, whereby all rocket components

-rocket components were tested simultaneously during a single
+were tested simultaneously during a single flight rather than

 Mueller and his assistants had to significantly cut the